 Interest rate rises increase the value of most personal banking clients to their bank .
-This means that if banking leaders believe interest rates will rise (and most experts do ), then that should change your customer strategy.
+This means that as interest rates rise, that should change your customer strategy.

 Whether the relative value of high net worth and mass affluent increases over other segments does depend slightly on the structure of the balance sheet, and each bank will be different; however, most bank CEOs agree that the average “Life Time Value” (LTV) of higher-value customers grow as they make more money from cash deposits and other products that benefit from an increase in interest rates .

 The other thing that happens when interest rates go up is that people, especially those with sizeable cash deposits, pay more attention to what their money is doing.
 With 50 basis points on the table, frankly it’s not worth much effort to move it around even if it’s quite a large sum.
 When savings rates go up the wealthier folk tend to get a lot less passive about letting their money lie around so the big banks tend to see their relative share come under pressure.
 This threat to ‘big bank’ market share is compounded by two other factors:

 - The impending arrival of automated sweeping and switching enabled by open banking regulation.